National Accreditation Standards of Performance

 - Your program's annual operating budget.

-Participation in the National Trust Main Street Network membership program connects local programs to their counterparts throughout the nation, providing them with valuable information resources and creating a sense of community.
+Participation in the Main Street America Network membership program connects local programs to their counterparts throughout the nation, providing them with valuable information resources and creating a sense of community.

-- The organization is a current member of the National Trust Main Street Network Membership program.
+- The organization is a current member of the Main Street America Network Membership program.